Reducing Training Time in Cross-Silo Federated Learning using Multigraph Topology: Experiments

+\textbf{Accuracy Analysis.} In federated learning, improving the model accuracy is not the main focus of topology designing methods.
+However, preserving the accuracy is also important to ensure model convergence.
+Table~\ref{tab:network_stability_analysis_FEMNIST} shows the accuracy of different topologies after $6,400$ communication training rounds on the FEMNIST dataset.
+This table illustrates that our proposed method achieves competitive accuracy with other topology designs.
+This confirms that our topology can maintain the accuracy of the model, while significantly reducing the training time.

 \textbf{Convergence Analysis}.
 Figure~\ref{fig:convergence} shows the training loss versus the number of communication rounds and the wall-clock time under Exodus network using the FEMNIST dataset.
 This figure illustrates that our proposed topology converges faster than other methods while maintaining the model accuracy.
-This confirms that, although our method utilizes isolated nodes to reduce the cycle time, the overall model accuracy is well-preserved.
 We observe the same results in other datasets and network setups.

-\textbf{Access Link Capacities Analysis}.
-Following~\cite{marfoq2020throughput}, we analyse the effect of access link capacity on our multigraph topology.
-Access link capacity is related to the bandwidth when packages are transmitted between silos.
-Figure~\ref{fig:Capa_compare} shows the results under Exodus network and FEMNIST dataset in two scenarios: all access links have the same $1$ Gbps capacity and one orchestra node has a fixed $10$ Gbps access link capacity.
-From Figure~\ref{fig:Capa_compare}, we can see that our multigraph topology slightly outperforms RING~\cite{marfoq2020throughput} when the link capacity is low.
-However, when the capacity between silos is high, then our method clearly improves over RING~\cite{marfoq2020throughput}.
-In all setups, our method archives the best cycle time and training time.

-\textbf{Accuracy Analysis.} In federated learning, improving the model accuracy is not the main focus of topology designing methods.
-However, preserving the accuracy is also important to ensure model convergence.
-Table~\ref{tab:network_stability_analysis_FEMNIST} shows the accuracy of different topologies after $6,400$ communication training rounds on the FEMNIST dataset.
-This table illustrates that our proposed method achieves competitive results with other topology designs.

-\textbf{Cycle Time and Accuracy Trade-off.} In our method, the maximum number of edges between two nodes $t$ mainly affects the number of isolated nodes.
+\textbf{Cycle Time and Accuracy Trade-off.} In our method, the maximum number of edges between two nodes $t$ in Algorithm~\ref{alg:strongly_weakly_edges} mainly affects the number of isolated nodes.
 This leads to a trade-off between the model accuracy and cycle time.
 Table~\ref{tab:t_max_analysis} illustrates the effectiveness of this parameter.
 When $t = 1$, we technically consider there are no weak connections and isolated nodes.
-Therefore, our method uses the original overlay from RING~\cite{marfoq2020throughput}.
+Therefore, our method uses the original overlay from RING.
 When $t$ is set higher, we can increase the number of isolated nodes, hence decreasing the cycle time.
 In practice, too many isolated nodes will limit the model weights to be exchanged between silos.
 Therefore, models at isolated nodes are biased to their local data and consequently affect the final accuracy.
-From Table~\ref{tab:t_max_analysis}, we set $t=5$ to balance the trade-off between the cycle time and the model accuracy.